ijl4git/agoric-sdk/docs/env.md

 If set to an empty string, or running in `ag-chain-cosmos start` mode, don't print any logs.
 This is part of "consensus mode."

+Otherwise, set to a comma-separated list of strings.

+If one of those strings is
-If set to a value that contains the substring `agoric`, then print all console messages for the entire SDK.
+- `agoric`, then print all console messages for the entire `agoric-sdk``.

-Otherwise, set to a comma-separated list of prefixes, where each prefix is the context given to `makeConsole`.
+- `track-turns`, then log errors at the top of the event-loop that may otherwise be unreported.
+See also the TRACK_TURNS environment variable below.
+- `label-instances`, then log exo instances with a unique label per instance.
+HAZARD This causes an information leak in the messages of thrown errors, which are available even to code without access to the console.
+Use with care.

+For each of those strings begins with a prefix recognized as indicating what console messages to enable, pass it to `makeConsole`.
 For example:

 - `DEBUG=SwingSet:ls` enable all console messages for liveslots, regardless of vat.
 - `DEBUG=SwingSet:ls:v13` enable for liveslots in vat 13.